-- 10. Special advisers are able to represent Ministers' views on Government policy to the media with a degree of political commitment that would not be possible for the permanent Civil Service.
-Briefing on purely party political matters must be handled by the Party machine. - 11.
-All contacts with the news media should be authorised by the appointing Minister and be conducted in accordance with the Guidance on Government Communications. - 12.
-Special advisers must not take public part in political controversy whether in speeches or letters to the Press, or in books, articles or leaflets; must observe discretion and express comment with moderation, avoiding personal attacks; and would not normally speak in public for their Minister or the Department.
+10. Special advisers are able to represent Ministers' views on Government policy to the media with a degree of political commitment that would not be possible for the permanent Civil Service.
+Briefing on purely party political matters must be handled by the Party machine.

+11. All contacts with the news media should be authorised by the appointing Minister and be conducted in accordance with the Government Communication Network's Propriety Guidance - Guidance on Government Communications.

+12. Special advisers must not take public part in political controversy whether in speeches or letters to the Press, or in books, articles or leaflets; must observe discretion and express comment with moderation, avoiding personal attacks; and would not normally speak in public for their Minister or the Department.